 “I’d rather die than rot away in prison.
-I’d rather die than be stuck in one place forever with—with—” The colonel jerked his head back down the alleyway, cuffs clacking. “—with them constantly burrowing into my head!”
+I’d rather die than be stuck in one place forever with—with—” The oberst jerked his head back down the alleyway, cuffs clacking. “—with them constantly burrowing into my head!”

 “If you really are a True Conductor, then you understand.”
-The colonel’s eyes were livid as he gripped the nose of the gun tight with his injured hand.
+The oberst’s eyes were livid as he gripped the nose of the gun tight with his injured hand.
 “It’s torture!
 Constantly being pushed back and forth against your will.
 Being forced to want things you don’t want.
 To the point where you don’t even know what you want anymore!
 Basically falling damn apart.”
-The colonel stared holes into him.
+The oberst stared holes into him.
 “Isn’t that right?”

 Werner didn’t respond.

-“If you don’t put a bullet in me now,” the colonel continued.
+“If you don’t put a bullet in me now,” the oberst continued.
 “I’ll tell everything I know about Capricorn to Yulia and I’ll have her go tell Aquarius’s government agencies about it.
 And if I go to jail for this, then I’ll tell Capricorn that you’re like me too—that you’re a liability.”